AlliedToasters/synapses/README.md

 With vanilla SGD (no momentum), this step is not necessary.

 TODO:<br>
+ - Fix bug with bias: currently SETLayer without bias is not working properly
  - Build unit testing script that includes time benchmarking
  - Improve computational efficiency